Moiz-a11/Apna-collegedemo/README.md

 # Apna-collegedemo

+this is my first deposetri.
 <br>
-this is my first deposetri
+my name is moiz